 If you’re a driver looking for a side job (or even a regular job), this is the most important question for you – which delivery company pays their drivers more, Postmates or DoorDash?

-According to data offered by other drivers, the rate is almost the same – $20 per hour when a day is relatively busy, and both companies allow their drivers to keep 100% of their earned tips.
+According to data offered by other drivers, the rate is almost the same – $23 per hour while on a delivery, and both companies allow their drivers to keep 100% of their earned tips.

 However, what is different is how the final earnings are calculated, and here is where you should look for reasons to choose one app over the other.